scottyschup/ruby-curriculum/w2d5/subject-and-let.md

   let(:max_weight_item) { double("max_weight_item", :weight => 250) }

   describe "#pick_up" do
-    it "should not add item past maximum weight of 250" do robot.pick_up(max_weight_item)
+    it "does not add item past maximum weight of 250" do robot.pick_up(max_weight_item)

       expect do